upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 #### COLLISION

-At most one robot can ever be on the one location.
+At most one robot can ever be on a given location.

 If a robot attempts to enter an occupied location
 * the mover wins and shoves the occupant along to the neighbouring location